MPedrazam/Salon_Appointment_Scheduler-_FreeCodeCamp_Relational_database_3_course_project/README.md

 # Build a Salon Appointment Scheduler: FreeCodeCamp Relational Database course_project

-This is the third  requested FreeCodeCamp Relational Database course_project, a link to the project requirements can be found here https://www.freecodecamp.org/learn/relational-database/build-a-salon-appointment-scheduler-project/build-a-salon-appointment-scheduler
+This is the third requered FreeCodeCamp Relational Database Certificate project.
+The project aim to create an interactive Bash program that uses PostgreSQL to track the customers and appointments for a salon.

+https://www.freecodecamp.org/learn/relational-database/build-a-salon-appointment-scheduler-project/build-a-salon-appointment-scheduler

 The task to accomplish in this project are: